dikortis/LetsTalkETC/Episodes/Episode_15.md

 criticize you if you're already starting with Lisp you're already like in there
 80% of the way there
-yeah my point of view you can see the nature the major advancements after Lisp
+my point of view you can see the nature the major advancements after Lisp
 I guess all the distinctions between
 Lisp and Haskell is the type system and